SciML/ModelingToolkit.jl/docs/src/basics/ContextualVariables.md

 - do not show up in the list of parameters of a system.

 The intended use-cases for constants are:
-- representing literals (eg, π) symbolically, which results in cleaner Latexification of equations (avoids turning `d ~ 2π*r` into `d = 6.283185307179586 r`)
+- representing literals (e.g., π) symbolically, which results in cleaner Latexification of equations (avoids turning `d ~ 2π*r` into `d = 6.283185307179586 r`)
 - allowing auto-generated unit conversion factors to live outside the list of parameters
-- representing fundamental constants (eg, speed of light `c`) that should never be adjusted inadvertently.
+- representing fundamental constants (e.g., speed of light `c`) that should never be adjusted inadvertently.

 ## Wildcard Variable Arguments